30 Noteworthy Novels Set in Oxford

 Tom Brown at Oxford by Thomas Hughes

-It paints a vivid picture of Oxford’s academic and social life, offering a window into the customs and culture of the time.
-The book includes the dynamics of sport, debates on religion, and the camaraderie of student life.
+It paints a vivid picture of Oxford’s academic and social world in the mid-19th century.
+The book includes the dynamics of rowing, debates on religion, and the bonds of student life.

 18. 18